danadria/danadria.github.io/_pages/cv.md

 Academic Coordinator / Administrator Experience
 ======

+* **Proceedings Chair** (May - July 2023)
+  * The 2nd European Workshop on Algorithmic Fairness (EWAF 2023), Switzerland
+  * Ensured quality of accepted papers, reached out to authors to collect camera-ready pdfs and author agreements
+  * Participation funded by the Swiss National Science Foundation

 * **Coordinator Summer School Methodology and Statistics** (May - August 2022)
   * Department of Methodology and Statistics, Utrecht University
   * Supported my department in the organization and administration of 18 summer school courses for over 650 students.